Mulan Joins the Army (1939 film): Production

-Film production in late 1930s Shanghai was a tricky business.
-With most of the established talent having fled to Hong Kong and the interior after the Japanese invasion in 1937, one of the remaining production companies, the Xinhua Film Company, hoped to relaunch a "Hollywood of the East."
-The first step was the release of the costume epic, Diao Chan directed by Bu Wancang.
-The film proved to be an enormous success, a success that Xinhua's chief Zhang Shankun wished to replicate it with a second costume epic.
+After the Japanese invasion in 1937 the film production in the late 1930s Shanghai was quite difficult with most of the established talent fleeing to Hong Kong and the interior.
+One of the remaining production companies, The Xinhua Film Company, hoped to launch a “Hollywood of the East.”
+The release of the costume epic, Diao Chan directed by Bu Wancang.
+The film was a huge success, one that Xinhua’s chief Zhang Shankun wished to replicate it with a second costume epic.

-By 1939, nearly all of Shanghai's big stars such as Jin Yan or Zhao Dan had fled to Chongqing.
+Nearly all of Shanghai's big stars such as Jin Yan or Zhao Dan had fled to Chongqing by 1939.
 Zhang attempted to recruit Hu Die in Hong Kong for his studio's newest venture but failed.
 While in Hong Kong, however, he managed to sign with the playwright Ouyang Yuqian to pen his film, and Cantonese actress Chen Yunshang to star.

 Zhang very much focused on making the actress a fresh face for Shanghai, and publicity for Chen began before the studio even saw the script.

-Ouyang's script was based on the traditional story of Hua Mulan, a story that most of the Shanghai audience would have already been familiar with.
-At the same time Ouyang infused the film with subtle nationalist undertones.
+Ouyang’s original inspiration for the script was drawn from the traditional interpretations of the legend of Hua Mulan, where she takes her own life, as well as his previous works that centred around tragic and oppressed women.
+Initially, he wanted Mulan to be portrayed as the tragic female heroine “who opposed feudalism".
+Still, he ultimately infused the film with subtle nationalist undertones and romance, choosing a more uplifting and patriotic approach to raise audience’s spirits in light of the ongoing Second Sino-Japanese War.
 According to Ouyang, he added plot details based on his research into records from the Ming and Qing dynasty regarding stories of Mulan.
 Impressed with the script, Zhang and Xinhua invested heavily in both production and publicity of the film.
 To promote Chen Yunshang, the actress who portrayed Mulan, the studio drew an image of her as a Westernized persona in real life and on-screen.
+Due to Bu Wancang’s vision of adding gimmicks into the film, Ouyang’s initial intentions were never fully conveyed by the film, and his original script was never released to the public.
+However, his final script was published a month after the release of the film, and was used by some Chinese travelling theater troupes as wartime propaganda to encourage the masses to take action.